 Whole30 Chicken Pot Pie Soup

 Traditional Chicken Pot Pie is made with heavy cream and flour.
-This recipe tastes EXACTLY the same, but is made using my go to vegetable for just about every recipe, Cauliflower!
+This Whole30 Chicken Pot Pie Soup tastes EXACTLY the same, but is made using my go to vegetable for just about every recipe, Cauliflower!
 By cooking the cauliflower in chicken broth and then pureeing it with almond milk, it becomes incredibly creamy, the perfect base for chicken pot pie soup.

 I used leftover chicken I had in the fridge, but rotisserie chicken would also work well.
 Alternatively, bake 2 chicken breasts in the oven for about 30 minutes and then shred them.
-If you are doing a Whole30 like so many are this time of year, then the green peas can be swapped for green beans to make this Whole30 approved.
-That being said even if you aren’t on Whole30, green beans would be a delicious addition to this soup.
+Swap the chicken for turkey as a way to use up any leftover turkey from Thanksgiving or Christmas.
+If you aren’t a fan of green peas (which were recently added to the Whole30 approved list of foods) small chunks of green beans can be used in their place.

 I made a double batch of this soup and have frozen it into small portions for an easy lunch or dinner to last me through winter.
-I’m really excited for you guys to give this soup a try, I think you are going to love it!
+I’m really excited for you guys to give this paleo chicken pot pie soup a try, I think you are going to love it!

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!